Airmail: Scheduled services

 The world's first scheduled airmail post service took place in the United Kingdom between the London suburb of Hendon, North London, and the Postmaster General's office in Windsor, Berkshire, on September 9, 1911, as part of the celebrations for King George V's coronation and at the suggestion of Sir Walter Windham, who based his proposal on the successful experiment he had overseen in India.

 The service ran for just under a month, transporting 35 bags of mail in 16 flights; four pilots operated the aircraft including Gustav Hamel, who flew the first service in his Blériot, covering the 21 miles between Hendon and Windsor in just 18 minutes.
 The service was eventually terminated due to constant and severe delays caused by bad weather conditions.
 Similar services were intermittently run in other countries before the war, including in Germany, France and Japan, where airmail provision was briefly established in 1912, only to meet with similar practical difficulties.

 The range, speed and lifting capacity of aircraft were transformed through technological innovation during the war, allowing the first practical air mail services to finally become a reality when the war ended.
 For instance, the first regularly scheduled airmail service in the United States was inaugurated on May 15, 1918.
 The route, which ran between Washington, D.C., and New York City, with an intermediate stop in Philadelphia, Pennsylvania, was designed by aviation pioneer Augustus Post.
 The field used for this service is marked by a plaque in West Potomac Park.
 In 1925, the U.S. Postal service issued contracts to fly airmail between designated points.
-In 1931, 85% of domestic airline revenue was from airmail.
+By 1931, 85% of domestic airline revenue was from airmail.

 In Germany, dirigibles of the 1920s and 1930s were used extensively to carry airmail; it was known as Zeppelin mail, or dirigible mail.
 The German Zeppelins were especially visible in this role, and many countries issued special stamps for use on Zeppelin mail.

-The 1928 book So Disdained by Nevil Shute — a novel based on this author's deep interest in and thorough knowledge of aviation — includes a monologue by a veteran pilot, preserving the atmosphere of these pioneering times: "We used to fly on the Paris route, from Hounslow to Le Bourget and get through as best as you could.
+The 1928 book So Disdained by Nevil Shute—a novel based on this author's deep interest in and thorough knowledge of aviation—includes a monologue by a veteran pilot, preserving the atmosphere of these pioneering times: "We used to fly on the Paris route, from Hounslow to Le Bourget and get through as best as you could.
 Later we moved on to Croydon. (...)
 We carried the much advertised Air Mails.
 That meant the machines had to fly whether there were passengers to be carried or not.
 It was left to the discretion of the pilot whether or not the flight should be cancelled in bad weather; the pilots were dead keen on flying in the most impossible conditions.
 Sanderson got killed this way at Douinville.
 And all he had in the machine was a couple of picture postcards from trippers in Paris, sent to their families as a curiosity.
 That was the Air Mail.
-No passengers or anything — just the mail".
+No passengers or anything—just the mail".